shopjs/shop.js/README.md

 > Ecommerce UI components and framework powered by Hanzo

-[Shop.js][getshopjs] is [Hanzo][[hanzo]'s UI library, a complete set of reactive Ecommerce components powered by [El.js][eljs].
-It has a completely customizable look and feel and can be easily integrated into any website.
+[Shop.js][getshopjs] is a complete set of reactive Ecommerce components powered by [El.js][eljs].
+Thanks to [Hanzo][hanzo], it can be easily integrated into any website, without any backend necessary.

 Shop.js provides countless components which can be mix-and-matched to completely customize a unique and branded shopping experience.
 From `<cart>` to